jsheppard95/PyBer_Analysis/README.md

 - Suburban: $30.97
 - Urban: $24.53

-We see that while there are fewer rides in rural cities, here the average fare per ride is greater than that of urban cities by a factor of roughly 1.4.
+We see that while there are fewer rides in rural cities, the average fare per ride is greater than that of urban cities by a factor of roughly 1.4.

 ### Average Fare per Driver